Marriage Day 22 – Five Tips for Arguing Well

 It is impossible to live in a fallen world and not argue or disagree with another person.
 From birth to the grave, disagreements are part of life.
 The odds are so stacked against you that you will not be able to get through life without conflict, which is why it would be good to learn how to argue well, especially with your spouse.
 Here are five tips for your marriage communication.

-Expect the Obvious – A right understanding of the doctrines of man and sin will bring your expectations down to a reasonable level.
+• Expect the Obvious: A right understanding of the doctrines of man and sin will bring your expectations down to a sensible level.
 There are no authentic, righteous people in the world today, not without Christ’s alien righteousness.
 We all are sinners.
-No one has escaped the curse of Adam.
+No one has escaped Adam’s curse.
 If you are surprised by your spouse’s sin, you have forgotten the obvious: your spouse is not perfect.
-I am not making a case to sin more, and I’m not making light of sin, but I am stating the obvious, as John said, if you say you don’t sin, you’re a liar (1 John 1:7-10).
+I am not making a case to sin more, and I’m not making light of sin, but I am stating the obvious: as John said, if you say you don’t sin, you’re a liar (1 John 1:7-10).

-Be Suspicious – You should permit humble “biblical suspicion” when you are suspicious of yourself.
+• Be Suspicious: Humble biblical suspicion is essential when you are observing and sizing up others.
 Jesus said in Matthew 7:3-5 that if you perceive the log is in your eye, you are in the right place to engage another imperfect person.
 Self-deception or stubbornness will keep you from seeing that big log in your eye, which will keep you from responding to your marital strife correctly.
 A person who is humbly self-suspicious is a person who can see clearly.

-Remember Who You Were – You put Jesus on Adam’s tree.
-Because of your sin, the Father executed His Son on a cross.
+• Remember Who You Were: You put Jesus on Adam’s tree.
+Because of your sin, the Father executed His Son on the cross.
 Because of your sin, the Son willingly chose to die on that cross.
 Your crime against the Lord of the universe makes you the biggest sinner that you know.
 All of the things done to you do not compare to what you did to Sovereign God.
-Even at the end of his life, Paul understood this as he labeled himself the foremost sinner (1 Timothy 1:15-16).
+Paul understood this, even at the end of his life, as he labeled himself the foremost sinner (1 Timothy 1:15-16).

-Ask Questions – Do not charge into conflict-making statements.
+• Ask Questions: Do not enter into conflict by making statements.
 Ask questions.
-Be suspicious of your assumptions by realizing you’re working with insufficient data.
-More times than not, it will be better for you to ask more questions before stating your opinion.
-It’s easy to have a high perspective of your views and your rightness, keeping you from asking well-thought-out questions.
+Be suspicious of your unique assumptions by realizing you’re working with insufficient data.
+It will usually be better for you to ask more questions before stating your opinion.
+It’s easy to have a high opinion of your views and your rightness, which can keep you from asking proper questions.

-Little to Die Over – Think about your past arguments.
-How many were so crucial that it warranted you to sin against God and your spouse?
-I remember as a kid getting into an argument with my four brothers over a Snickers Bar.
+• Little to Die Over: Think about your past arguments.
+How many were so important that they warranted you to sin against God and your spouse?
+I recall, as a child, getting into an argument with my four brothers over a Snickers Bar.
 We were a poor family, and on that day, we had only one candy bar.
-One brother measured the candy with a ruler and did not divide the five parts equally.
-An argument ensued.
-Sadly, many of my arguments have not evolved much beyond the trivialities of sharing a candy bar.
+One brother measured the candy bar with a ruler and did not divide the five parts equally.
+An argument ensued, and harsh things were said.
+Sadly, many of our arguments have not evolved much beyond the trivialities of sharing a candy bar.

 Time to Reflect